HanninenF/talescope-react-capstone-project/README.md

-# talescope react capstone project
+# TaleScope 📖🔭 react capstone project

 _A project built with Vite, React, TypeScript, and SASS._